heber-silva/CKA-Obsidian-Vault/Storage/PersistentVolume.md

 A volume with `volumeMode: Filesystem` is _mounted_ into Pods into a directory.
 If the volume is backed by a block device and the device is empty, Kubernetes creates a filesystem on the device before mounting it for the first time.

 You can set the value of `volumeMode` to `Block` to use a volume as a raw block device.
 Such volume is presented into a Pod as a block device, without any filesystem on it.
 This mode is useful to provide a Pod the fastest possible way to access a volume, without any filesystem layer between the Pod and the volume.
 On the other hand, the application running in the Pod must know how to handle a raw block device.
-See [Raw Block Volume Support](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#raw-block-volume-support) for an example on how to use a volume with `volumeMode: Block` in a Pod.
+See [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#raw-block-volume-support) for an example on how to use a volume with `volumeMode: Block` in a Pod.

 ### Access Modes[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)